Jaymon/Mingo/README.markdown

 Mingo is an easy to use database abstraction layer that uses the db as a schema-less document storage engine based on [how Friendfeed uses MySql](http://bret.appspot.com/entry/how-friendfeed-uses-mysql).

+Currently, by default, it can use  MySQL, SQLite, or PostgreSQL databases as the backend.
+I've updated the code quite a bit so I've disabled the Mongo, Lucene, and Postgres Hstore interfaces until I can refactor and update them.

-Currently, it can use either Mysql/sqlite, or Mongo Db as its backend.
-But other databases can easily be added by extending `MingoInterface` and implementing all the required methods.
+You can add any other databases easily by extending `MingoInterface` and implementing all the required methods.

 # Using Mingo